 As many modifications were made, the Z’s 3.7-liter V-6 was left alone with its 332-horsepower output.

-While there is no production potential for the Nissan 370Zki, this project is an excellent way to get people talking about the 370Z, which is almost 10 years old now and still one of best driver cars out there.
+While there is no production potential for the Nissan 370Zki, this project is an excellent way to get people talking about the 370Z, which is more than 10 years old now and still one of best driver cars out there.